mrmans0n/compose-rules/docs/rules.md

 ### Don't use Material 2

 Material Design 3 is the next evolution of Material Design.
 It includes updated theming, components, and Material You personalization features like dynamic color.
-It supersedes Material 2, and using Material 3 usage is recommended instead of Material 2.
+It supersedes Material 2, and using Material 3 is recommended instead of Material 2.

 Enabling: [ktlint](https://mrmans0n.github.io/compose-rules/ktlint/#enabling-the-material-2-detector), [detekt](https://mrmans0n.github.io/compose-rules/detekt/#enabling-rules)